Parkinson’s can be a cause of hallucinations and delusions, but very often they are a side effect of certain medications used to treat the condition.

 It is estimated that about 50% of people with Parkinson’s will, at some point, experience hallucinations.
 They can affect younger people but are more often associated with those who are older and have had Parkinson’s for some time.

-Hallucinations experienced early in Parkinson’s may also be a symptom of the condition dementia with Lewy bodies so it is important to let your doctor know if hallucinations begin at an early stage.
+Hallucinations experienced early in Parkinson’s may also be a symptom of the condition dementia with Lewy bodies (DLB) so it is important to let your doctor know if hallucinations begin at an early stage.

 Parkinson’s itself can be a cause of hallucinations and delusions, but very often they are a side effect of certain medications used to treat the condition.
 Not everyone who takes Parkinson’s medications will experience hallucinations and delusions though.
 This varies from person to person and is often related to the particular type of medication and dosage.